jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * Written by Ken Thompson on his spare time
   * No company owned it or committee designed it for commercial purposes
+  * Built by engineers
   * Solved problems that engineers had
-  * Built by engineers
   * Had a consistent design philosophy
   * Designed to be portable and work on many hardware vendor platforms

-Thompson's Unix success was also a byproduct of its main design philosophies:
+Thompson's Unix success was also a byproduct of its main design philosophy:

   *  Everything is a file
     + This means that everything can be read from or written to: all the way from devices to text files